 When your smoke detector goes off, you don't light a fire to make things worse.
 You investigate and solve the problem, immediately.

-We each have unique alarms.
-You recognize yours.
+We each have unique triggers.
+Learn to recognize yours.
 Rather than entering into the bad mood, see it as the real threat to your well-being that it is.
-It starts with just a little smoke of sorrow, but unless you snuff it out early, it will grow into a smothering grief that can choke you.
+It starts with just a little sorrow, but unless you stop it early, it will grow into a smothering grief that can overwhelm you.